VysotskiVadim/VysotskiVadim.blog/_drafts/generic-programming-2.markdown

-So basically migration strategy following: if you write a new code - use generics, if you have existing code which works well - don't touch, it would work well with raw types from new packages.
+So basically migration strategy following: if you write a new code - use generics, if you have existing code which works well - don't touch it, it would work well with raw types from new packages.

 #### Variance {#java_generics_variance}